eclipse-cdt/cdt/FAQ/README.md

 In recent versions of macOS and Xcode, Apple's GDB is not provided by default.
-However, it is possible to use the "normal" GDB provided by the Free Software Foundation.
-For easy installation, you can use package systems such as [Brew](http://brew.sh/) and [MacPorts](http://www.macports.org).
+However, it is possible to use the "normal" GDB provided by the Free Software Foundation on Intel hardware (x86_64).
+For easy installation, you can use package systems such as [Homebrew](http://brew.sh/) and [MacPorts](http://www.macports.org).
 Once installed, when you start debugging with GDB you will see an error message such as: